What Counts As CISSP Experience?

 Luckily, you have the opportunity to explain yourself.
 In most professional environments, that's accomplished with a strong customized-to-the-position resume.
 The CISSP experience validation process is no different.
 When you're pulling together your resume for the CISSP, take time to dig deep into the eight security domains:

-You can find the CISSP exam outline here.
-Looking at the domains, you'll notice that ISC2 wants to know that you were administering, managing, and designing security for an organization.
+Looking at the domains, you'll notice that ISC2 wants to know if you administered, managed, and designed security for an organization.

-For instance, if you're a system administrator at a small organization, you regularly handle security (and everything else).
-That's perfect.
-You'll probably be fine by emphasizing your hands-on technical experience with security policies and appliances.
+For instance, if you're a system administrator at a small organization and regularly handle security (and everything else), that's perfect.
+You should be fine by emphasizing your hands-on technical experience with security policies and appliances.
 ISC2 wants to know that you have hands-on experience — even if it didn't take 100 percent of your time.

 Part-Time Experience Counts for CISSP